JorjaFox/website/content/_posts-old-blog/2014-11-10-re-recap-screencaps-ggw.md

 ---
 id: 11572
-title: 'Re-Recap and Screencaps of &#8220;Girls Gone Wilder&#8221;'
+title: 'Re-Recap and Screencaps of "Girls Gone Wilder"'
 date: '2014-11-10T07:39:12-08:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'It aired!
 You all saw it!
 What did you think?
 I loved it.'